plone/docs-guide/docs/markdown/lists.md

 This problem can be reduced by

 - Using an unordered list until the final structure and layout has been determined.
-- Keeping references close to the list so authors are less likely to forget to update them.
+- Keeping references close to the list to avoind forgetting to update them.
 - Always specify an specific version of the markdown file when referring from an external document.

 > remark-lint: [ordered-list-marker-style](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-lint-unordered-list-marker-style) and [remark-lint-ordered-list-marker-value](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-lint-ordered-list-marker-value)